 The report is available each year by October 1 and notification is made to all current students and employees via their PCT email account.
-Additional notifications about the Web address to find an electronic copy are provided to Human Resources and the Student Admissions Office to be distributed to prospective students and employees.
+Additional notifications about the Web address to find an electronic copy are provided to the Office of People & Culture and the Student Admissions Office to be distributed to prospective students and employees.
 Anyone may request a paper copy of the report by contacting Penn College Police at 570.321.5555.